Escambia Co. bus driver gaining fame through TikTok videos - NewsBreak

 Jones said the content that he posts on his Facebook page and TikTok is basically his day-to-day interactions as a bus driver.

 “I never post anything that doesn’t happen on a school bus,” said Jones.
 “Everything that I post – drivers, school staff, assistants – they know it is what happens.
 At the same time, there is always a message in every video.
 Whether it’s a safety message or an informational message to parents there is always a message, but I bring it up in a comedic way, because I feel like that attracts people.
 When I first started posting, a lot of parents reached out to me and asked if there kids really acted like that on the school bus.
-Once you drop the kids off, it is a completely different story.”WRBL: Back-to-School Pictures Fall 2022
+Once you drop the kids off, it is a completely different story.”Pensacola resident forms ministry for female veterans

 Looking to spread more tips and information about bus driving, Jones has started a podcast called “The Bus Stop.”
 The first episode titled “Back2School” focused on how to prepare for the first day, do’s and don’ts and what to expect in the first few weeks of school.